What is Debt Consolidation?

 In comparison, consolidating debt through a credit counseling agency’s DMP comes with far less strict qualifications.
 Anyone whose situation does not qualify them for bankruptcy alone or who can realistically afford a monthly payment can take advantage of a DMP.
 This repayment method will include lowered interest rates than those a client would have on their own and all debt would be paid within a five year period.
 One of the more underrated benefits of pursuing consolidation through a credit counseling agency is having access to financial education.
 Clients can gain insight into budgeting, saving, and improving their credit score and report.

-Debt Consolidation vs. Debt Settlement, Bankruptcy, Balance-transfer Cards
+Debt Consolidation vs. Debt Settlement, Bankruptcy, or Balance-transfer Cards

 Because of a growing need for debt relief, many options are available on the market today.
 However, not all may be as beneficial or as reliable as debt consolidation.
 Alternative options include debt settlement, bankruptcy, balance transfer cards, and pursuing a personal or payday loan.
 Below are some brief pros and cons of each.